 We’d recommend air-drying your bras fully, but if you need a fast method to quicken the process of cleaning your bras, a hand-held and portable steamer is the way to go!
-It releases hot steam, so it will kill the germs that might be deep in the fabric of your bra but it doesn’t wet your bra completely.
+It releases hot steam, so it will kill the germs that might be deep in the fabric of your full coverage bra but it doesn’t wet your bra completely.
 Give it a few minutes to cool and you’ll be able to wear your bra again.

 Stains are really the bane of bra’s existence.
 It’s the one thing that can make them get thrown out earlier.
 Pre-treating those stains with a concentrated stain remover, like hydrogen peroxide, before washing them as you normally would will ease the washing process tenfold.